IdanShabat/idanshabat.github.io/_publications/A Unified Framework for Hopsets.md

 ---
-title: "A Unified Framework for Hopsets"
+title: "A Unified Framework for Hopsets1"
 collection: publications
 category: conferences
 permalink: /publication/A Unified Framework for Hopsets